spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatialos-concepts/concepts.md

 To learn more about how to use snapshots in the GDK for Unreal, <GO HERE>

 ## Load balancing

-## Layers

-In SpatialOS, you can split up [server-worker](#workers) computation into layers, with each layer of server-worker instances handling a specific and unique aspect of your game.
-By default, the GDK for Unreal uses a single Unreal server-worker layer to handle all server-side computation.
-However, you can set up additional non-Unreal layers, made up of server-worker instances that do not use Unreal or the GDK.

-You can use non-Unreal layers to modularize your game’s functionality so you can re-use the functionality across different games.
-For example, you could use a non-Unreal layer written in Python that interact with a database or other 3rd party service, such as [Firebase](https://firebase.google.com/) or [PlayFab](https://playfab.com/).

 ## Deployments